Virtual School Workshops

 4. Maya Calendar Activity (55 mins of class time required)

-Dr Diane explains in detail how the Maya calendar works and also provides her own Maya calendar resource, so that children can make their own Maya calendar to keep.
-Teachers will be given a calendar conversion booklet that gives our dates and the Maya dates in real-time, so that the class can work out what the Maya date is for today and also future dates.
-Finally, with Dr Diane’s resource, children using their birthdate will find out what their Maya spirit animal is.
+Dr Diane explains in detail how the calendar works and also provides her own Maya calendar resource, so that children can make their own to keep.
+Using her resources children will be able to work out what the Maya date is for today and future dates.
+Finally, children using their birthdate will learn about their Maya spirit companion.

 5. Live Question and Answers (30 mins)